 Information placed on the monitors and bulletin boards is there for convenience and instruction.
-The school office or deans must approve all notices and announcements and students are responsible for reading the information that is posted.
+The principal's office or deans must approve all notices and announcements and students are responsible for reading the information that is posted.

-Cell Phones/Listening Devices
+Cell Phones

-Cell phones and headphones/earbuds are not to be used in the classrooms, the Ad Building, or any other academic buildings on campus.
-In addition, headphones/earbuds are not be used in the cafeteria.
+Cell phones are not to be used in the classrooms, the Ad Building, or any other academic buildings on campus.
 Students should not bring their cell phones to the church or other worship meetings.
-Cell phones and headphones/earbuds will be confiscated for violations of this policy.
+Cell phones will be confiscated for violations of this policy.

-For students staying in the dorm, each evening cell phones, personal listening devices, and e-readers (Kindles, Nooks, etc.) must be turned in to the designated area five minutes before bedtime.
+For students staying in the dorm, each evening cell phones, personal listening devices (iPods, etc.), and e-readers (Kindles, Nooks, etc.) must be turned in to the designated area five minutes before bedtime.
 These phones will be monitored by a security camera.
 Students may pick up their phones any time after 5 a.m.
 On weekends, students will turn their devices in at 10:25 p.m. on Friday night and must turn them in again before Sabbath School if they have picked them up in the morning.
 They can then pick them up after church.
-Devices do not need to be turned in on Saturday night, unless Sunday is a school day.
+Devices do not need to be turned in on Saturday night.
 If a student needs to use their phone to talk with a parent or call a dean, they are welcome to pick up their phone, use it, and then return it to its appropriate space.
 Village students staying in the dorms will be expected to follow these guidelines for their devices as well.
 Students are responsible for turning their devices in on time.
 Failure to do so will result in loss of that device the following day.
 Turning in a 'dummy phone' or possessing multiple phones in order to avoid being without their phone overnight will result in the following discipline: 1st offense - three day suspension; 2nd offense - five day suspension; 3rd offense - dismissal from school.
 Seniors on Deans' List at 3rd quarter midterm and thereafter will have the privilege of keeping their devices every night.